feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ### Mirroring

 Classes that inherit from RsrObject will mirror when sent to a bridged environment.
-Changes to a mirrored object will result in the change propogating to the bridged environment during a coordination window.
+Changes to a mirrored object will result in the change propagating to the bridged environment during a coordination window.

 How do I define the parts of me that should be reflected and the parts that lack reflection?

 ### By Value

-Immutable primitive objects will be transfered by value from one environment to the other.
+Immutable primitive objects will be transferred by value from one environment to the other.

 ## RsrService